HDMI technology has been designed to use standard copper cable construction at long lengths.

-With any long run of an HDMI cable, quality manufactured cables can play a significant role in successfully running HDMI over such longer distances.
+With any long run of an HDMI cable, qualified manufactured cables can play a significant role in successfully running HDMI over such longer distances.